VoyagerSoa/projectCandlelight-core/README.md

 To report bugs or issues, please open an issue in this Github.
 We do not guarantee warranty or support; we prioritize issues raised from within our own server.

-projectCandlelight (the modpack) is and always will be maintained by sunsetJadzia, the owner-operator of projectCandlelight.
+projectCandlelight (the modpack) is and always will be maintained by candlelightJadzia, the owner-operator of projectCandlelight (the server).